School of Nursing Programs

 Explore information on the LPN to RN program, in which LPN students receive advanced standing and complete the program in two years.
 These students receive an RN diploma from the Firelands Regional Medical Center School of Nursing.

-Regulations require that all students who receive the benefit of Federal Title IV assistance must maintain Student Academic Progress.
+Regulations require that all students who receive the benefit of Federal Title IV assistance must maintain Satisfactory Academic Progress.

 Other Program Information